Aes-op/All-HTML-Pages-To-Content-Pages-Canvas-LMS/README.md

 This script is provided as is and there is no guarantee of it working correctly with Canvas as updates are released.
 Always test it on a test version of your Canvas instance to make sure that the script still functions correctly.}

-The flow this script is as follows:
+The flow of this script is as follows:

 1. All linked HTML pages in the Canvas course are converted to content pages
 2. All linked HTML pages are replaced in the course with the equivalent content pages